Lekensteyn/pdf.js-wiki/Bots.md

 Tasks
 -----

-While we use Travis CI for linting, we use the bots for all other tasks like generating a preview for a pull request and running unit, font and reference tests.
+While we use Travis CI for linting (and running a selection of unit tests), we use the bots for all other tasks like generating a preview for a pull request and running unit, font and reference tests.
 The available bot commands are listed below.

 - `preview` (generates a preview build for the pull request)
 - `lint` (runs the linting tool)